CedricChnfr/portfolio/_posts/Courses/2024-10-03-microcontroleur_hardware.markdown

 categories: jekyll update
 ---

-## Course: Microcontroller Open Source Hardware and Sensors
+# Microcontroller and Open-Source Hardware

 ## PART A: GENERALITIES